Bates_no

 -P 'P'repend the Bates number to the filename.
 The default is to place the Bates number prior to the extension.
 (FILENAME.BATES100.EXT).
 This option allows you to prepend the Bates number to the filename.
 (BATES100.FILENAME.EXT).
 This option may be useful if you are later sorting the filenames.
 Since the Bates number will be at the front, they will sort more easily.

 -d + path : Path is a destination path (directory) to which EVERY file found will be renumbered and copied.
 Use extreme caution.
 This could create an extremely large SINGLE directory.
 No trees/paths are created under the destination path.
+The better solution, is to rename/BATES in place, then use upcopy to copy to the new location.
+The upcopy will maintain proper tree structure.

 -x + filetype(s) eXclude those files meeting this file type.
 Additional file types (max of 10) can be added by separating each one by a space. (ex,. -x myfile*.c )